 In the journey toward an intelligent digital supply chain, supply chain decision-makers believe emerging technologies like artificial intelligence (AI), cloud computing and the Internet of Things (IoT) will be the most impactful to their organization’s supply chain, according to a recent Jabil survey.
 Download the full Global Supply Chain Trends survey report.

 Successful modern supply chain management demands real-time visibility across sourcing, transportation, manufacturing and inventory — simply put, every aspect of the supply chain.
 An intelligent digital supply chain leverages the cloud, real-time connectivity and advanced analytics to create a connected ecosystem.

-An intelligent digital supply chain also transforms how you approach supply chain management — it requires a completely different way of working and thinking.
+An intelligent digital supply chain also transforms how you approach supply chain resilience and management — it requires a completely different way of working and thinking.
 To make it a reality, you must have:

 Standardized data that has the same meaning and understanding across everyone involved in the process.

 A connected ecosystem within your end-to-end supply chain.

 Speed and intelligence that allows fidelity and real-time responses.

 Traditional supply chains can at times appear dysfunctional with disaggregated sets of data, which makes the information difficult to manage.
 We at Jabil believe a connected ecosystem gives the customer a better experience.

 In some ways, the difference between a traditional supply chain and an intelligent digital supply chain can be explained with an analogy of taxis and ridesharing applications.

 The age-old problem of taxis has been that when you call one, you don’t know when it will arrive, what route it will take to reach you or how much you will need to pay.
 You truly don’t know what’s going on.